MicrosoftDocs/executable-docs/README.md

         ![LF VSCode](https://github.com/MicrosoftDocs/executable-docs/assets/146123940/3501cd38-2aa9-4e98-a782-c44ae278fc21)

-        >**Note:** The will appear according to the IDE you are using.
+        >**Note:** The button will appear according to the IDE you are using.
 For the VS Code IDE, you can check this by clicking on the LF/CLRF button at the bottom right corner of the screen.

     - Ensure all files that your Exec Doc references live under the same parent folder as your Exec Doc